-As the Co-Founder of Trustify, a nationwide network of licensed private investigators, I understand the need to have access to all of the facts before you make any important decision.
-As the former Executive Director of Joint Council on International Children’s Services, I am even more aware of the importance of finding and using a reputable, ethical adoption service provider to help you build your family through adoption.
+As the Co-Founder of Trustify, a nationwide network of licensed private investigators, I understand the need to have access to all of the facts before you make any important decision and finding a great adoption agency.
+As the former Executive Director of the Joint Council on International Children’s Services, I am even more aware of the importance of finding and using a reputable, ethical adoption service provider to help you build your family through adoption.

 1. Do Your Homework

 Make sure the agency is licensed in the states in which they work.
 Ask to speak to other families who have gone through the process.
 Ensure that the fee structure is clear and that their contracts and terms of service are transparent and meet your needs.
 Ask for the background of their team, the years of experience they have in the profession, their licenses, and how long they have been with the organization.

 2. Determine What Is Most Important for Your Family